 Third party collection

-- both of the following apply:
+- Both of the following apply:

-- the use or disclosure is required or authorised by or under law; or
+- The use or disclosure is required to authorised by or under law; or

 Security of personal information

-- Securing information in files;
+- Securing information contained in files;

-- Confidentiality agreements with staff;
+- Confidentiality agreements are maintained with staff;

-- Shredding procedures.
+- Maintaining shredding procedures.